arcus/education_python_intensive/Intro-to-python.md

 ## Using a Jupyter Notebook

 This is a hands-on activity!
+Feel free to pop over to that tab you opened in the [Preparation section](#Preparation) to get started.

-If you would prefer to watch a video of the activity, proceed to the [next section](#Optional-video).
+If you would prefer to watch a video of the activity, or simply want to see a demonstration, we have one here:

+### Optional video

+:movie_camera:

 :::success
 - [ ] Finished this section?
 Check it off here!